 A comparative study of basic national security issues faced by actors in the international system.
 Beginning with a survey of the principal comparative policy frameworks, the nature of the foreign policy process by which actors address these issues will be considered, and the unique national security problems of representative states will be analyzed and compared.

-PS 374 - Problems in International Politics (3)
+PS 374 - The Politics of the United Nations (3)